CBC On The Move Newsletter

 Pastor KZ Smith

 His achievements and accomplishments are noteworthy.
 He has been appointed, by the Mayor of Cincinnati, as Commissioner of the Cincinnati Recreation Commission.
 In 2008, He was elected President of the Commission.
-He is Co-Owner and a Member of the Board of Directors for the Avondale Town Mall, Founder and Chairperson of the Avondale Community Federal Credit Union, and serves on the Board of Directors for the CBC Enterprises.
+He served as Co-Owner and a Member of the Board of Directors for the Avondale Town Mall, Founder and Chairperson of the Avondale Community Federal Credit Union and on the Board of Directors for the CBC Enterprises.
 Under Pastor Smith’s leadership, the Corinthian Baptist Church was voted by the Cincinnati Herald Newspaper as the “best place to worship” (Best of Black Cincinnati 2003 edition).

 In the community, Pastor Smith has served on the Office on Maternal & Infant Health & Infant Mortality Reduction Board.
 He has served as the Chairperson for the non-profit Ekklesia Development Corporation, which received a matching grant from the Department of Commerce, to develop the nation’s first online technology for social services for the community.
 This was the first time a faith-based organization has received a grant from the Department of Commerce.